RedBedHed/Charon/README.md

   </li>
   <li>
    <p>
-Board.h is still in the works...
-And I could really use advice on how to improve it.
-The applyMove and retractMove algorithms are functional, but unfinished.
+This move generator is functional, but unfinished.
+The engine will always be a work in progress.
+Feedback and advice is always appreciated!
    </p>
   </li>
  </ul>